Fabrizio-Caruso/CROSS-LIB/README.md

 - `xl.py build bomber cc65_targets` -> It builds Cross Bomber for all targets that use CC65.
 - `xl.py build tests c64` -> It builds all tests for the Commodore 64 target

+Remark: All binaries will be in the `build` directory (same depth level as `src`).

 ### Using `make` (NOT recommended)

-Using a standard `make` comamnd is possible but you will get fewer options.
+Using a standard `make` command is possible but you will get fewer options.

 For game projects you can use: